lovre/netpy/README.md

-# NetPy '19: Introduction to network analysis in Python
+# NetPy '19: Introduction to Network Analysis in Python

 ###### Workshop instructor